-If any errors exist in the initial request, HCD staff will provide a written notice detailing the errors.
+If any errors exist in the initial reimbursement/invoice request, HCD staff will provide a written notice detailing the errors.
 The Participant will have ten (10) calendar days to resubmit the corrected invoice.
 If corrected invoice is not provided within ten (10) days, the request for reimbursement will no longer be considered and the Participant could thereby forfeit the funds requested in that reimbursement.
 If the corrected invoice is provided within the ten (10) calendar days and errors still exist, HCD staff will reimburse the portion of the invoice that is correct and the Participant could thereby forfeit the remainder of the funds requested in the invoice.
+If City has performed in compliance with this section, requests by the Participant for rush or expedited reimbursement shall not be honored, except in the case of unforeseen circumstances or emergency and only upon approval of the HCD Manager.
+A maximum of three (3) such requests will be allowed during the term of this Agreement.